tanvirkalam/crud-nestjs-angular/README.md

 # crud-nestjs-angular
-This is a sample nestjs and angular project
+This is a sample project using NestJs and Angular